-Stability contracts entered with "Proinversión" (the private investment promotion agency of Peru), are generally available to (i) qualified foreign and national investors and (ii) the company that received the investment.
-Such a stability contract maintains stability with respect to the corporate income tax regime and the rate of tax on distributions of profits to the parent investor.
+Stability contracts entered with "ProInversión" (Private Investment Promotion Agency), are generally available to (i) qualified foreign and national investors and (ii) the company that received the investment.
+Such a stability contract maintains stability with respect to the

 They also guarantee the unrestricted right to remit profits abroad, free availability of foreign currency, stability of the labor hiring regime and non-discrimination between foreign and national investors.
 The contract is effective for 10 years.
 To qualify, the mining investor must invest a minimum of USD10 million within two years of entering the contract.